|

 properly you must have a short take back and very short follow through

+after contact.
 Your contact point should be close to your body.
 The more you reach the

+less control of the ball you have.
 When learning to hit the drop shot, try setting your feet before

 executing.
 Controlling your racquet head speed on the move is more difficult,